 At Work Prep, we meet individuals where they are at, and offer several pathways that individuals may choose to assist them in moving forward with their employment goals.

 Whether you’ve never worked before, would like to get back to work after involvement with the justice system, have roadblocks in your way to reaching your employment goals, are re-entering the workforce as an older worker, or simply need a hand improving the effectiveness of your resume and cover letter, we can support you with the tools and training to reach your goals.

 With you leading the way; together, we’ll explore your goals, determine your needs and the services that are best suited to support you in increasing your skills, building new and existing strengths and addressing any challenges you see that might get in the way.
 This plan will serve as a map to show your progress, successes and any need for changes and exploration of new opportunities on your journey to employment.

-- confident they can work, but unsure of the skills they possess
+- Confident they can work, but unsure of the skills needed

 Through Group Training, Work Prep supports individuals to build the knowledge and skills required to ready them for work and/or education and training programs.
 Our staff will work with you on life and employability skill development, while tailoring activities, guest speakers and certificate training to the specific needs of the group and current labour market needs.

 What’s in it for you?: